@media screen only (max-width 767px) { .site-logo {display: none;} .site-title {display: block; width:100%;height:auto} }

 Founder/CEO

 Natalie formerly served as Chief of the Domestic Unit in the Attorney General’s Office for the District of Columbia.
 She has served the Charlotte community as a Mecklenburg County Guardian ad Litem volunteer, where she assisted the court for several years by representing and promoting the best interests of abused and neglected children.
-Natalie currently serves as chair of the Mint Museum’s Board of Trustees and has previously served on the boards of the Women’s Impact Fund and the Harvey B. Gantt Center for African American Arts + Culture.

 Crystal Durham